vesmil/oko-bere/doc/technical.md

 This part is WinForm executable which will be used by client to connect to server.

+It is implementation is simple - the main portion of it consists of handling updates received form server, changing UI and responding with corresponding data.

 ```mermaid
 classDiagram
     class GameTableForm {